 We’re only a few weeks into the new year and it already feels like time to start planning a big adventure.
 With so many amazing places to explore around the world, it can be hard to know where to visit, but January is the perfect time to start plotting and planning.
 Rather than spending your time exploring big cities, aim to get back to nature this year and discover some of the most beautiful landscapes our world has to offer.
-Here are 7 amazing places to visit in 2016.
+Here are 7 amazing places to visit this year.

 1. Uluru, Australia

-We’re so fortunate to have such a beautiful place within reach, but many of us never make the time to visit Uluru for ourselves.
+We’re so fortunate to have such a beautiful place within reach, but many of us never take the time to visit Uluru for ourselves.
 A trip to the Red Centre is one of absolute magic, camped out in the Australian outback under millions of sparkling stars or watching the sparse desert come alive vibrant orange and red with the first light of sunrise.
 A visit to this sacred space is also a chance to learn the history of the area and appreciate how precious and ancient the land is.
 It will give you a new understanding and appreciation for Australia and just how beautiful our home country is.
 Find out more about Uluru here.

 2. Gili Islands, Indonesia